Updated October 13, 2021

 In analogy with E.O.
 Wilson’s observation, our history of land abuse provided a short-lasting competitive advantage for the colonizers, but has now become destructive to us as a society.
 Allowing fragile public lands to be owned by foreign land grabbers, who will turn it into a sterile resort, accessible only to an exclusive elite for a limited time of year, perpetuates and reinforces colonial culture.
 Also this is a wet, cool, foggy coast and I know for sure that golfers don’t like that kind of weather, as confirmed by avid golfer and Nova Scotia lawyer Dale Dunlop here

-Real leadership is providing what all people need, not what some people want.
+Real political leadership means providing what all people need, not what some people want.
 The community of Little Harbour doesn’t need low wage seasonal jobs from a foreign enterprise that will cater only to other (foreign) billionaires.
 All Nova Scotians need more public spaces, more wilderness, more parks, more trails, more publicly accessible coastline and more opportunities to create their own livelihoods and be in charge of their own resources and their own destiny.

 Undo the theft.
 Give us back Owl’s Head.